 When Selling Your Home, Prepare like You Are Having Guests

 Most of us do at least a few things to make our home more presentable when guests come to visit.
-Showing your home for sale is very similar.
-Think of preparing your home as if you were having not one but hopefully several special guests that will be seeing every aspect of your home.
-The following are some tips to help you properly prepare for your home buying guests.
+Showing your home for sale for buyers is very similar.
+Think of preparing your home for sale as if you were having not one but hopefully several special guests that will be seeing every aspect of your home.
+The following are some tips to help you properly prepare for your house buying guests.

 Clean.
 Nothing smells better than clean, unadulterated clean.
 Open a window to let fresh air in before potential house buyers arrive.
 Be careful with scented candles and fresheners that may cause allergic reactions in a larger and larger percentage of our population and therefore some of your guests.
 No one will want to buy a home that they are allergic to.

 Create easy access at entrances and make sure there is lots of room for coats and footwear.
 Make it is easy for a group of people to enter your home at once and that there is lots of space for them to store their outerwear while they visit.
 Feeling crammed and uncomfortable to start is not a good first impression.

 Tidy and reduce clutter.
 Put away personal belongings.
 Remember that these special guests will be looking at every inch of your house.
 There is no just hiding things in a closet or room and closing the door here!
 Make your house look great and moving day easier by donating, selling, or trashing unused and useless items in your home.

 Let guests know where things are.
 Potential buyers need to know.
 Imagine these were overnight guests.
 Show them where light switches, thermostats, and amenities are and how to operate household features.
 It needs to be obvious what a room is used for and where they can find or put things.